stacklok/sigstore-the-hard-way/src/04-rekor.md

 Thanks for using MariaDB!
 ```

-We can now build the database
+We can now build the database.

 Within the rekor repository is a `scripts/createdb.sh` script.

 Edit this script and populate the root password `ROOTPASS` you set for the system
-and then run the script (leave blank if not)
+and then run the script (leave blank if not):

 ```bash
 cd scripts/